Neck Pain Clinic

 How is neck pain treated?

-Valley Pain Centers offers an array of cutting-edge treatments for neck pain, including:
+Valley Neurology and Pain offers an array of cutting-edge treatments for neck pain, including:

 - epidural injections, which administer anesthetics and corticosteroids to the space surrounding the affected area of the spine